0xSardius/0xSardius/README.md

 - Janus - Flaunch sentiment creative iteration token agent

 ## About Me
-I build AI-powered applications with onchain functionality, specializing in rapid prototyping and shipping products on Base.
+I build AI-powered applications with onchain functionality, specializing in rapid prototyping, software architecture, and shipping quality products.

 With over a decade in crypto, from running mining operations (BTC, LTC, ETH) in 2017-2018, to a web3 consulting business (2022-), I know what works and how to innovate onchain.
 As a v0 Ambassador, I demonstrate how to move quickly from idea to deployed product using modern AI tooling.
 I prize velocity, quality, and delivering continuous improvement to my clients and in my own products.

 ## What I Do
-- **Onchain App Development** — Ideation to launch, specializing in quality MVPs on Base
+- **Onchain App Development** — Ideation to launch, specializing in quality onchain MVPs
 - **AI Agent Development** — Custom onchain agents that streamline UX and blockchain interactions
 - **Farcaster Miniapps** — End-to-end development for the Farcaster ecosystem
 - **Web3 Consulting** — Technical architecture, strategic planning, and go-to-market